-[&]quot; Albert thou know'st, with skill and science graced,
+All pince the state configuration of m's vocaAlbert thou know'st, with skill and science

+In humble station tho' by fortune plac'd, [grac'd,

-Yet, never seaman more serenely brave
+Yet never seaman more serenely brave

 Led Britain's conquering squadrons o'er the wave.

 Where full in view Augusta's spires are seen,

 With flowery lawns and waving woods between,

 A peaceful dwelling stands in modest pride,

-Where Thames, slow-winding, rolls his ample tide
+Where Thames, slow-winding, rolls his ample tide.

-There live, the hope and pleasure of his life,
+There live the hope and pleasure of his life,

-A pious daughter, and a faithful wife.
+A pious daughter and a faithful wife.

 For his return, with fond officious care,

 Still every grateful object these prepare;

 Whatever can allure the smell or sight,

-Or wake the dropping spirits to delight.
+Or wake the drooping spirits to delight.

-"This blooming maid in Virtue's path to guide, Her anxious parents all their cares applied: Her spotless soul, where soft compassion reigned, No vice untuned, no sickening folly stained.
-Not fairer grows the lily of the vale, Whose bosom opens to the vernal gale: Her eyes, unconscious of their fatal charms; Thrilled every heart with exquisite alarms; Her face, in Beauty's sweet attraction dressed, The smile of maiden-innocence expressed; While Health, that rises with the new-born day, Breathed o'er her cheek the softest blush of May.
-Still in her look Complacence smiled serene; She moved the charmer of the rural scene.
+This blooming maid, in Virtue's path to guide, Her anxious parents all their cares apply'd: Her spotless soul, where soft compassion reign'd, No vice untun'd, no sickening folly stain'd.
+Not fairer grows the lily of the vale, Whose bosom opens to the vernal gale: Her eyes, unconscious of their fatal charms, Thrill'd every heart with exquisite alarms; Her face, in Beauty's sweet attraction dress'd, The smile of maiden-innocence express'd; While Health, that rises with the new-born day, Breath'd o'er her cheek the softest blush of May.
+Still in her look Complacence smil'd serene; She mov'd the charmer of the rural scene.

-"Twas at that season when the fields resume Their loveliest hues, arrayed in vernal bloom ; You ship, rich freighted from th' Italian shore, To Thames' fair banks her costly tribute bore: While thus my father saw his ample hoard, From this return, with recent treasures stored, Me, with affairs of commerce charged he sent) To Albert's humble mansion; soon I went-Too soon, alas! unconscious of th' event---There, struck with sweet surprise and silent awe, The gentle mistress of my hopes I saw : There wounded first by Love's resistless arms, My glowing bosom throbbed with strange alarms.
-My eyer charming Anna! who alone Can all the frowns of cruel Fate atone : O! while all-conscious Memory holds her power, Can I forget that sweetly-painful hour, When from those eyes, with lovely lightning fraught,
+'Twa at that season when the fields resume Their loveliest huse, array'd in vernal bloom; Yon ship, rich freighted from th' Italian shore, To Thames' fair banks her costly tribute bore: While thus my father saw his ample hoard, From this return, with recent treasures stor'd, Me, with affairs of commerce charg'd, he sent To Albert's humble mansion; soon I went-Too soon, alas! unconacious of th' event-There, struck with sweet surprise and silent awe, The gentle mistress of my hopes I saw: There, wounded first by Love's resistless arms, My glowing bosom throbl'd with strange alarms.
+My ever-charming Anna! who alone Can all the frowns of cruel fate atone:

+O! while all-conscious Memory holds her power, Can I forget that sweetly-painful hour, When from those eyes, with lovely lightning fraught